Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/03. ORM & Sequelize.js: Assocations/README.md

 Continue using Famous Amos for these challenges.

-1. Add a second resource that associates with your core resource. (hint - read the [Sequelize Associations Docs](http://docs.sequelizejs.com/manual/tutorial/associations.html))
+1. Add a second resource (Comment) that associates with your main resource (Pet). (hint - read the [Sequelize Associations Docs](http://docs.sequelizejs.com/manual/tutorial/associations.html))
 1. Make a way to create the second resource associated with the primary resource. (e.g. a comment form on an article)
 1. Show all the second resource (e.g. comments on an article)
 1. Imagine you wanted to change the column name of `body` to `content`.
 How would you create a migration that changes the name of that column.
 Also add a validator that makes its max 240 characters.